 Dental implant surgery is a very important procedure that can help to restore your smile and improve your overall dental health.
 There are a variety of dental implant procedures available, each with its own benefits and risks.
-Below, we will provide you with an overview of the entire dental implant process so that you can make an informed decision about whether or not this is the right treatment for you.
+Below, we will provide you with an overview of the entire dental implants Oregon so that you can make an informed decision about whether or not this is the right treatment for you.

 There are two main types of implants – single-tooth implants and multiple-tooth implants – each with its own benefits and risks.
 Single-tooth implants are more popular than multiple-tooth implants because they offer a greater range of motion and fewer complications, but they also require more surgery overall.
 Multiple-tooth implants offer many of the same benefits as single-tooth implants but with increased durability and stability over time.